growbit/turbogwt-http/README.md

 ==
 [**Turbo GWT**](http://github.com/growbit/turbogwt) is a suite of libs intended to speed up development of GWT applications.
 It aims to promote a fluent and enjoyable programming.

-**Turbo GWT HTTP** is a convenient API for managing client-server communication and performing requests fluently.
+**Turbo GWT HTTP** is a convenient API for managing client-server communication and perform requests fluently.

 ## Highlights